 For deaf children, whose parents or caregivers want them to learn to listen and speak, Auditory Verbal therapy offers a robust early intervention, which equips parents and caregivers with the tools to support the development of their child's listening and speaking before they start school.
 It is a family centred coaching programme, delivered by qualified Auditory Verbal Therapists, which has a strong peer-reviewed evidence base and consistently delivers excellent outcomes.
-Crucially Auditory Verbal therapy maximises the investment already being made in the Newborn Hearing Screening Programme and hearing technology, including hearing aids and cochlear implants.

 Auditory Verbal UK (AVUK) is the only charity in Wales that provides Auditory Verbal therapy directly to a small number of deaf children under 5 in Wales.
-There are currently no specialist Auditory Verbal therapists employed in public services in Wales and investment is needed in the workforce in Wales to ensure families can access this specialist approach.
+There are currently no specialist Auditory Verbal therapists employed in public services in Wales.

 The outcomes of Auditory Verbal therapy are clear.
 Approximately 80% of children who attend an Auditory Verbal programme for at least two years achieve the same level of spoken language as their hearing peers, and the majority attend mainstream schools.
 This rises to 97% of children without additional needs.
-Deaf children with additional needs, on average, double their rate of language development whilst following an Auditory Verbal therapy programme at the charity Auditory Verbal UK and one in two reach age-appropriate spoken language at the end of their programme.
-These outcomes are consistent with international evidence from countries where Auditory Verbal therapy is part of mainstream provision - such as Australia and New Zealand.
+Deaf children with additional needs, on average, double their rate of language development whilst on the Auditory Verbal UK programme, and one in two reach age-appropriate spoken language at the end of their programme.

-Auditory Verbal UK's 2022 report, Stepping Stones to Literacy, shows that deaf children on its specialist family programme are attaining educational outcomes on a par with hearing children.
-These children are getting an equal start at school and the health, education and social benefits are lifelong.
+Auditory Verbal UK's 2022 report, Stepping Stones to Literacy, shows that deaf children on its specialist early intervention programme are attaining educational outcomes on a par with hearing children.
+These children are getting an equal start at school and the education benefits are lifelong.

-Lily and Grace's stories
+Lily and Naasir's stories

 Lily (name changed), from South Glamorgan, is deaf and joined an Auditory Verbal therapy programme at the age of 3.
 Her first Pre-School Language Scale assessment upon joining the programme showed Lily was scoring with a language age of 2 years and 1 month.
 By implication, with each passing the month, the gap between Lily and her typically hearing peers would have widened.
 With Auditory Verbal therapy, Lily's parents were able to support accelerating Lily's spoken language development such that by 4 years old, she had a language age of 4 years and nine months - showing that Lily's averaged rate of language development while on the programme was more than 2 and a half times the rate of a typically hearing child.

 Her spoken language competency was in advance of a typically hearing child of her own age thanks to early and effective support before she started school.